top of page

 Clinical Core Clerkships

-The 3rd Year involves 48 weeks of Core Clinical Rotations completed in ACGME Accredited US Teaching Hospitals although up to 12 weeks may be completed in the United Kingdom, Canada, and the Caribbean when affiliation agreements are established in those jurisdictions.
+The 3rd Year involves 48 weeks of Clinical Core Rotations completed in ACGME Accredited US Teaching Hospitals.

 Clinical Electives

-The 4th and Final Year involves clinical hospital rotations in 27 weeks of elective specialty and subspecialty rotations which are chosen by the student and approved through the Office of the Dean.
+The 4th and Final Year involves Clinical Rotations in 27 weeks of elective specialty and subspecialty rotations which are chosen by the student and approved through the Office of the Dean.
 QUCOM requires students to complete the 27 weeks of elective rotations (typically) in four-week blocks.
 Medical Students may elect Specialty and Subspecialty Rotations and the Clinical Elective Rotations do not need to follow the order of disciplines listed below.
+Students are advised to save some of the electives for the last year in order to be in rotations at hospitals at which they choose to apply for residency training.

 Adolescent Medicine